Center for Pluralism

 I ask two simple but life-changing questions:

-1. What do I lose if someone worships differently?
+1. What do I lose if someone worships, eats, and clothes differently?

 2. What is the essence behind worship, clothing, food, or cultural practices?